WeblateOrg/weblate/docs/user/profile.rst

-The :guilabel:`Account` tab lets you set up basic account details, connect various services you can use to sign in into Weblate, completely remove your account, or download your user data.
+The :guilabel:`Account` tab lets you set up basic account details, connect various services you can use to sign in into Weblate, completely remove your account, or download your user data (see :ref:`schema-userdata`).

 .. note::